devjuliocjc/cp4i-bootcamp/README.md

-# cp4i-bootcamp
+# Cloud Pak for Integration BootCamp

+> [!IMPORTANT]
+> This tools needed to be installed in order to execute the workshop
+- Ubuntu Linux 22.x or higher
-#sudo apt install ssh
+- sudo apt install ssh

-#sudo apt install git
+- sudo apt install git